-What 3-year doesn’t love to play with sand or splash in a puddle?
-Classroom experiences and activities utilizing a sand-and-water table broaden their learning through tactile sensory information.
+What three-year-old doesn’t love to play with sand or splash in a puddle?
+Classroom experiences and activities utilizing a sand and water table broaden their learning through tactile sensory information.
 For example:

-These seem like simple lessons, but to an early learner who’s experiencing his or her first time with sand-and-water play, it opens limitless doors to imagination and cognitive development.”
-Hands-on” play nurtures a child’s ability to solve problems, predict outcomes and to make decisions.
-It reinforces language concepts such as the words “dry,” “wet,” or “gritty” — with real life experience.
-And it sharpens social and fine motor-skill development as well.
+Hands-on play nurtures a child’s ability to solve problems, predict outcomes, and make decisions.
+It reinforces language concepts, such as the words “dry,” “wet,” or “gritty,” with real-life experience.
+And it sharpens social and fine motor skill development as well.

-Teachers will appreciate the cross curricular learning experiences that occur when young children experience free play at the sand and water table.
-Early Childhood Directors, focused on improving the learning space with environmental rating scales like the ITERS or ECERS, will applaud a well-appointed sensory learning center.
+Teachers will appreciate the cross-curricular learning experiences that occur when young children experience free play at the sand and water table.
+Early childhood directors focused on improving the learning space will applaud a well-appointed sensory learning center.

-The best activities to extend sand and water play build on the interests and developmental skills of the children with whom you’re working.
-For three year olds, it includes activities like those listed below:
+The best activities to extend sand and water play build on the interests and developmental skills of the children.
+For three-year-olds, here are some activity ideas:

-• Filling Graduated Containers – Keeping a supply of containers (measuring cups) in graduated sizes allows preschoolers to gain introductory skills in mathematics as they experiment to see how many times they need to fill the 1/4-cup container and pour it into the 1-cup container to fill it.
-Children won’t realize it, but they’re developing “super-powers” such as estimating, predicting and problem solving.
+- Filling Graduated Containers – Keeping a supply of containers or measuring cups in graduated sizes allows preschoolers to gain introductory skills in mathematics.
+They can experiment to see how many times they need to fill the 1/4 cup container and pour it into the 1 cup container to fill it.
+Children will naturally develop “superpowers,” such as estimating, predicting, and problem-solving.

-• Sinking and Floating Objects — having a nice, varied assortment of heavy and light items available for play is beneficial as well.
-Trying to predict whether an item will sink or float introduces children to the concepts of buoyancy, weight, mass and gravity.
-Will a rock sink or float?
-How about the lid from a mayonnaise jar?
+- Sinking and Floating Objects – Having a varied assortment of heavy and light items available for play is beneficial as well.
+Trying to predict whether an item will sink or float introduces children to the concepts of buoyancy, weight, mass, and gravity.
 Why does one thing float and the other one sink?
-Are there other items in the classroom that can be tested?
-(Think cups, erasers, or blocks of wood)
+Are there other items in the classroom that can be tested (cups, erasers, or blocks of wood)?

-• Excavating Hidden Items – Probably one of the most obvious activities at the sand-and-water table involves excavating.
+- Excavating Hidden Items – Probably one of the most obvious activities at the sand and water table involves excavating.
 But the many ways your kids can benefit from this fun assignment may surprise you.
 Whether your students are digging for buried toy dinosaurs, real seashells, or other items, there’s no end to the learning opportunities involved.
 Kids can learn to sort, arrange and classify found items as the same, similar, or different.
-They can learn group like items together.
+They can learn to group like items together.
 They can count to see whether more green or red items were found.
-And they can create simple charts to log their findings—all in the name of play.
+And they can create simple charts to log their findings—all in the name of play!